FFparad0x/funnel/README.md

 This bot reads messages from a specified Telegram channel and responds with the last 100 messages when tagged.

+## Important note

+Created via vibeconding; do not use

 ## Setup

 1. Create a new bot using [@BotFather](https://t.me/botfather) on Telegram and get your bot token.